code-disaster/steamworks4j/README.md

 ## Debugging

-For development you'll need to put a text file *steam_appid.txt*, which just contains the appID of your Steam application, into the working directory of your game.
+For development you'll need to put a text file *steam_appid.txt*, which just contains the appID of your Steam application, into the working directory of your application.